acmworkshop/acmworkshop.github.io/README.md

 Your site could even appear in a Google search if you wanted it to, though you'd have poor search ranking without any search engine optimization (SEO).

 ## Sockets
-At this point, change directories to `Ebonsignori.github.io` and use the files from my repository.
+At this point, change directories to the `acmworkshop` directory where we cloned the GitHub repo, and use the files from the cloned repository from this point on.

 Uncomment  and comment out the script tags at the end of index.html so that they are as follows:
 `<script src="/js/bundled-node.js" type="text/javascript"></script>`
 `<!--<script src="/js/main.js" type="text/javascript"></script>-->`

-Run `npm install` from the CLI in the `Ebonsignori.github.io` directory to install the dependencies needed to run server.js.
+Run `npm install` from the CLI in the `acmworkshop` directory to install the dependencies needed to run server.js.

 We need a server to run and listen for socket-io `emits`.
 This is in our `server.js` file.
 Read the file and see that after we connect socket io with `io.connect(...`, the socket listens for an emit called _'subscribeToTimer'_ `client.on('subscribeToTimer'...`